Swetha2403/Student-Spending-Analysis-Dashboard/README.md

-# Student-Spending-Analysis-Dashboard
+ # Project Objective
-This project analyzes student spending patterns in U.S. stores across categories like Video Games, Toys, and Gadgets.
-It focuses on how store location (Store Setting) influences purchasing behavior.
+The objective of the project is to understand student spending behavior across various product categories and analyze how different store settings influence their purchasing decisions.
+This helps in identifying trends that can guide retailers in optimizing inventory and marketing strategies.